Top 9 Identity & Access Management (IAM) Tools for 2026

 The service integrates well with Microsoft's ecosystem and various third-party applications, making it a suitable option for enterprises looking for a unified IAM solution.
 Its cloud-native architecture is designed for high availability and resilience, aiming to maintain service continuity even during disruptions.

-However, Azure AD's reliance on other Microsoft products may limit its appeal for organizations with diverse IT environments not centered around Microsoft technologies.
+However, Entra ID's reliance on other Microsoft products may limit its appeal for organizations with diverse IT environments not centered around Microsoft technologies.
 Additionally, it lacks support for traditional Active Directory features such as organizational units and group policy objects, which could pose challenges for organizations dependent on these for user and device management.

 Pros:

-• Azure AD operates as a cloud service, eliminating the need for local infrastructure and reducing associated costs and maintenance efforts.
+• Entra ID operates as a cloud service, eliminating the need for local infrastructure and reducing associated costs and maintenance efforts.

 • It supports Multi-factor Authentication (MFA) and Single Sign-On (SSO), enhancing security and user convenience.

-• Azure AD efficiently manages user and computer access and includes mobile device management (MDM) capabilities.
+• Entra ID efficiently manages user and computer access and includes mobile device management (MDM) capabilities.

 • Being part of the Microsoft stack, it integrates seamlessly with other Microsoft products, providing a cohesive environment for users.